imjasonh/tank-commander/README.md

 ### Terrain

 - **Open Terrain**: No effect on movement or line of sight.
 This can be a road, or grass.
 Most of the board is open terrain.
-- **Mud**: You must spend 2 action points to move out of a mud space.
+- **Mud**: You must spend 2 action points to move out of a Mud space.
 - **Rubble**: You must spend 2 action points to move out of a rubble space.
 This can be a destroyed building, or the remains of an exploded tank.
 - **Forest**: When a tank is in or behind a forest space, enemy accuracy is -1.
+No movement penalty.
 - **Building**: Buildings are impassable terrain.
-Tanks can fire rounds at buildings to turn them into rubble.
+Tanks can fire rounds at buildings to turn them into Rubble.
 - (Advanced) **Hill**: When a tank is immediately behind a hill space, enemy accuracy is -1.
 When a tank is on a hill space, all hits against it are taken against the rear armor value.
 - (Advanced) **Mines**: Tanks moving over mined spaces take an AT hit with a strength of 6.
 Roll to see if it penetrates.
 The mined space is then removed from the board.